MegapolisPlayer/openArabTools/README.md

 students who have already left the school and/or the people just curious to experience ArabTools a way to still have access to it.

-The documentation for openArabTools is accessible here: (TODO: add documentation once completed)
+The documentation for openArabTools is accessible in the `docs` folder.

 # How to use it?